 The Minamata Convention on Mercury is a global treaty to protect human health and the environment from the adverse effects of mercury.
-To meet the objective, it includes measured to control the supply and trade of mercury, and to control mercury-added products and manufacturing processes, as well as artisanal and small scale gold mining (ASGM).
+To meet the objective, it includes measures to control the supply and trade of mercury, and the mercury-added products and manufacturing processes,as well as artisanal and small scale gold mining (ASGM).

-The Minamata Convention entered into force on the 16 August 2017, as more than 50 countries had ratified the treaty.
+The Minamata Convention came into force on the 16 August 2017.More than 50 countries had ratified the treaty.

 Link: UN Minamata Convention on Mercury

 Article : The Minamata Convention on Mercury -Its Significance and Challenges-